-V. DEFINITIONS
+VI.
+DEFINITIONS

-- 1. Bona fide occupational qualification (BFOQ) This is an employment decision or request based on race, color, religion, gender, pregnancy, national origin, age, handicap or marital status that is based on a finding that such characteristic is necessary to the individual's ability to perform the job in question.
+- 1. Bona Fide Occupational Qualification (BFOQ) This is an employment decision or request based on race, color, religion, gender, pregnancy, national origin, age, handicap or marital status that is based on a finding that such characteristic is necessary to the individual's ability to perform the job in question.
 Since a BFOQ is an exception to the general prohibition against discrimination based on race, color, religion, gender, pregnancy, national origin, age, handicap or marital status, it must be interpreted narrowly in accordance with the Equal Employment Opportunity Commission regulations set forth at 29 CFR parts 1604, 1605, 1606 and 1625. - 2.
 Employer As defined in 20 CFR 651.10, a person, firm, corporation, or other association or organization which currently has a location within the United States to which U.S. workers may be referred for employment, and which proposes to employ a worker and which has an employer relationship with respect to employees under this subpart as indicated by the fact that it hires, pays, fires, supervises, and otherwise controls the work of such employees.
 An association of employers is considered an employer if it has all of the indicia of an employer set forth in this definition. - 3.
-Job Opening A single job opportunity for which the LWDB has on file a request to select and refer participants. - 4.
-Job Referral The act of bringing to the attention of an employer a participant or group of participants who are available for specific job openings or for a potential job; and the record of such referral in Employ Florida.
-"Job referral" means the same as "referral to a job." - 5.
-Occupational Information Network (O\NET) An online reference database which contains standardized detailed descriptions of U.S. occupations, distinguishing characteristics, classification codes, and information on tasks, knowledge, skills, abilities, and work activities as well as information on interests, work styles, and work values. - 6.
+Full Registration A registration where all elements of a partial registration have been completed and the jobseeker has been assigned an O\NET code, completed the background wizard, or entered a resume on their personal profile to include additional essential employment-related information such as licenses or certifications that will enhance the placement of the jobseeker. - 4.
+Hire Date The date an individual accepts a job offer from an employer. - 5.
+Job Opening A single job opportunity for which the LWDB has on file a request to select and refer participants. - 6.
+Occupational Information Network (O\NET) An online reference database which contains standardized detailed descriptions of U.S. occupations, distinguishing characteristics, classification codes, and information on tasks, knowledge, skills, abilities, and work activities as well as information on interests, work styles, and work values.

+- 7. Start Date The first day an employee actually begins working for and earning wages from an employer. - 8.
 Third-Party Agent A person, firm, corporation, other association or entity which posts job orders on behalf of another person, firm, corporation, other association or entity.

-VI.
+VII.
 ATTACHMENTS